chainguard-dev/kolide-silverblue/README.md

-# kolide-silverblue
+# Kolide for Exotic Linux Environments

-This script rebuilds a [Kolide](https://www.kolide.com/) RPM for deployment on Fedora Silverblue.
+This script rebuilds [Kolide](https://www.kolide.com/) Linux packages for deployment within Exotic Linux Environments such as:

+* Anything on arm64
+* Fedora SilverBlue

 ## Requirements